C2SM/spack-c2sm/docs/SpackCommands.rst

 * \--force_uninstall: Force uninstall if COSMO-package is already installed
 * \--dont-restage: If a partial install is detected, don't delete prior
 * -u, \--until: Phase to stop after when installing
+* -n, \--no-checksum: Do not use checksums to verify downloaded files (unsafe)

 Spack dev-build
 ---------------